drewski124/international-baccalaureate_internal-assessment_template/README.md

 publish

 # Scenario
-My client squash, because this is what my program is mainly for.
-I talked about how my client doesnt know what food is best for their squash game.
-My client wants there food plan al mapped out.
-I dont know who my advisor is yet.
+My client is Willem to help with his squash game, because this is what my program is mainly for.
+I talked about how my client doesn't know what food is best for their squash game and what would give them the most energy.
+My client wants their food plan all mapped out.
+My advisor is Daniel Paccione.
 My product is a squash food planner that adjusts itself based on what the client needs.
-It is appropriate to the problem because the problem is the person isnt getting the correct food.
+It is appropriate to the problem because the problem is the person isn't getting the necessary energy required for squash from his diet.

 # Rationale
 The software I will be building is a food planner for the squash team.
 I am either gonna build it in javascript or python, I havent decided which one is better for my project yet.
 I will most likly use the p5.js library if I am to use javascript in my code.
 I think this would be a good program for the Squash player cause many of the students dont know what would be best for them to eat.